vedi/knowledge-base/src/documents/samples/articles/gameup.html.md

 </div>

-## Sign up to GameUp, it's free!
+<div class="samples-title">Getting Started</div>

+GameUp is a **free** BaaS (backend as a service) for game developers which offers a plethora of features: user accounts, social login, cloud storage, multiplayer, leaderboards, achievements and push notifications.

-Just go to the [GameUp Dashboard](https://dashboard.gameup.io/#/signup) to sign up for free, or check out our [main site](https://gameup.io/) and [documentation](https://gameup.io/docs/) for more details.
+1. Go to the [GameUp Dashboard](https://dashboard.gameup.io/#/signup) to sign up for free.

-## Need help?
+2. Get your API key and integrate the code samples above into your game.

+3. Initialize SOOMLA Profile and LevelUp.
+Follow all steps in the platform specific getting started guides. <br> (<a href="http://know.soom.la/unity/profile/profile_gettingstarted/" target="_blank">Unity Profile</a> | <a href="http://know.soom.la/unity/levelup/levelup_gettingstarted/" target="_blank">Unity LevelUp</a> | <a href="http://know.soom.la/android/profile/profile_gettingstarted/" target="_blank">Android Profile</a>)

+3. Check out the [GameUp website](https://gameup.io/) and [documentation](https://gameup.io/docs/) for more details.

-We're here for you, [get in touch](https://gameup.io/contact/) and we can help you with integration, feature design, and more!
+4. We're here for you, [get in touch](https://gameup.io/contact/) and we can help you with integration, feature design, and more!

+<div class="samples-title">Downloads</div>

+* The [GameUp Unity SDK](https://github.com/gameup-io/gameup-unity-sdk) is available to download on [Github](https://github.com/gameup-io/gameup-unity-sdk/releases).

+* The [GameUp Android SDK](https://github.com/gameup-io/gameup-android-sdk) is available through [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cio.gameup.android).